Wall Street tumbles on concerns over Italy's political turmoil

 St. Louis Fed President James Bullard said the Federal Reserve will find it difficult to raise interest rates beyond the settings of its Japanese and European counterparts, which are still pursuing accommodative policy.

-Among stocks, shares of Universal Display Corp (OLED.O) jumped 12.4 percent after Apple (AAPL.O) said on Monday it would use OLED screens in all three new iPhone models planned for next year.
+Among stocks, shares of Universal Display Corp jumped 12.4 percent after Apple said on Monday it would use OLED screens in all three new iPhone models planned for next year.

-NXP Semiconductors NV (NXPI.O) rose 2.3 percent on a report on Monday that China is ready to approve the Qualcomm (QCOM.O) NXP deal if the United States lifts ban on ZTE Corp (000063.SZ).
+NXP Semiconductors NV rose 2.3 percent on a report on Monday that China is ready to approve the Qualcomm NXP deal if the United States lifts ban on ZTE Corp.

 Declining issues outnumbered advancers for a 2.36-to-1 ratio on the NYSE.
 Declining issues outnumbered advancers for a 1.96-to-1 ratio on the Nasdaq.